 You can easily wire this breakout to any microcontroller, we'll be using an Arduino.
 For another kind of microcontroller, just make sure it has I2C, then port the API code.
 We strongly recommend using an Arduino to start though!

-- Connect Vin to the power supply, 3-5V is fine.
+- Connect Vin to the power supply, 3-5V is fine (red wire on STEMMA QT version).
 Use the same voltage that the microcontroller logic is based off of.
 For most Arduinos, that is 5V

-- Connect the SCL pin to the I2C clock SCL pin on your Arduino.
+- Connect the SCL pin to the I2C clock SCL pin on your Arduino (yellow wire on STEMMA QT version).
 On an UNO & '328 based Arduino, this is also known as A5, on a Mega it is also known as digital 21 and on a Leonardo/Micro, digital 3

-- Connect the SDA pin to the I2C data SDA pin on your Arduino.
+- Connect the SDA pin to the I2C data SDA pin on your Arduino (blue wire on STEMMA QT version).
 On an UNO & '328 based Arduino, this is also known as A4, on a Mega it is also known as digital 20 and on a Leonardo/Micro, digital 2

 The VL53L0X has a default I2C address of 0x29!